rocknswimmer/Relay-MVP/README.md

 One of the considerations I had was runners being on a trail using cellular data.
 To reduce data useage, I left up the beta version I used for initial user testing with a link to the version I added photos to.

+I kept the password simple for beta testing, but ran into the issue of mobile default capitalizing the first letter messing up my users attempts to enter the password.
+When it came time for a more robust password, I started with a number to avoid the capitalization issue.

 Thanks for reading